 - Draw circles in the air with your nose to help loosen your neck muscles.

 - Reach your hands towards the sky and bend from side to side to help wake up your muscles.

-- Contract your shoulders forward and let your stomach suck in.
-From there, do the opposite and push your chest out.
-This stretch is similar to the cat and cow postures in yoga.
+- Hunch your shoulders forward and let your stomach suck in.
+From there, do the opposite, pulling your shoulders back and pushing your chest out.
+This stretch is similar to the cat and cow poses in yoga.

 We hope these tips will help keep everyone’s desk spine health in tip-top shape.
-For more helpful information like this please subscribe to our monthly Healthy Back Newsletter and connect with us on Facebook, Twitter, and Instagram.
+For more helpful information like this, please subscribe to our monthly Healthy Back Newsletter below.